-NB/ As the intervention aim has been established via qualitative interviews and literature searching, the COM-B process for this intervention begins at Stage 1.
+NB As the intervention aim has been established via qualitative interviews and literature searching, the COM-B process for this intervention begins at Stage 1.
 Step 4.

 Stage 1.
 Step 4.
-Understanding the behaviour, Identify what needs to change.
+Understanding the behaviour: Identify what needs to change.

 Worksheet 4